sonicaj/tn_mcp/INTEGRATION_GUIDE.md

 # Code Claude Integration Guide

-This guide explains how to integrate the TrueNAS MCP server with Code Claude for seamless access to middleware documentation.
+This guide explains how to integrate the TrueNAS MCP tools server with Code Claude for seamless access to middleware documentation.

+## Important: Tools vs Resources

+Code Claude currently only supports MCP **tools**, not MCP resources.
+This server exposes documentation as tools that Code Claude can invoke directly.

 ## How Code Claude Uses MCP Servers